Andrew Carnegie: 1901–1919: Philanthropist

 Carnegie spent his last years as a philanthropist.
-From 1901 forward, public attention was turned from the shrewd business acumen which had enabled Carnegie to accumulate such a fortune, to the public-spirited way in which he devoted himself to utilizing it on philanthropic projects.
+From 1901 forward, public attention was turned from the shrewd business acumen which had enabled Carnegie to accumulate such a fortune, to the public-spirited way in which he devoted himself to using it on philanthropic projects.
 He had written about his views on social subjects and the responsibilities of great wealth in Triumphant Democracy (1886) and Gospel of Wealth (1889).
 Carnegie devoted the rest of his life to providing capital for purposes of public interest and social and educational advancement.
 He saved letters of appreciation from those he helped in a desk drawer labeled "Gratitude and Sweet Words."

 He provided $25,000 a year to the movement for spelling reform.
 His organization, the Simplified Spelling Board, created the Handbook of Simplified Spelling, which was written wholly in reformed spelling.

 3,000 public libraries

-Among his many philanthropic efforts, the establishment of public libraries throughout the United States, Britain, Canada and other English-speaking countries was especially prominent.
+Among his many philanthropic efforts, the establishment of public libraries throughout the United States, Britain, Canada, New Zealand, and mostly other English-speaking countries was especially prominent.
 In this special driving interest of his, Carnegie was inspired by meetings with philanthropist Enoch Pratt (1808–1896).
 The Enoch Pratt Free Library (1886) of Baltimore, Maryland, impressed Carnegie deeply; he said, "Pratt was my guide and inspiration."

 Carnegie turned over management of the library project by 1908 to his staff, led by James Bertram (1874–1934).
 The first Carnegie Library opened in 1883 in Dunfermline.
 His method was to provide funds to build and equip the library, but only on the condition that the local authority matched that by providing the land and a budget for operation and maintenance.

 To secure local interest, in 1885, he gave $500,000 to Pittsburgh, Pennsylvania, for a public library; in 1886, he gave $250,000 to Allegheny City, Pennsylvania, for a music hall and library; and he gave $250,000 to Edinburgh for a free library.
-In total, Carnegie funded some 3,000 libraries, located in 47 US states, and also in Canada, Britain, Ireland, Australia, New Zealand, South Africa, the West Indies, and Fiji.
+In total, Carnegie funded some 3,000 libraries, located in 47 U.S. states, and also in Canada, Britain, Ireland, Belgium, Serbia, France, Australia, New Zealand, South Africa, the West Indies, and Fiji.
 He also donated £50,000 to help set up the University of Birmingham in 1899.

 As Van Slyck (1991) showed, during the last years of the 19th century, there was the increasing adoption of the idea that free libraries should be available to the American public.
 But the design of such libraries was the subject of prolonged and heated debate.
 On one hand, the library profession called for designs that supported efficiency in administration and operation; on the other, wealthy philanthropists favored buildings that reinforced the paternalistic metaphor and enhanced civic pride.
 Between 1886 and 1917, Carnegie reformed both library philanthropy and library design, encouraging a closer correspondence between the two.

+Carnegie's libraries also served as institutions of control.
+According to the historian Richard White, many steelworkers employed by Carnegie "despised" his library in Homestead, Pennsylvania.